 Quality Large Scale RC Aircraft, Engines & Accessories

-A decent size, good quality, full function "Bind N Fly" EPO foam model with AS3X stabilisation (or similar) is a great option for those starting out.
-The EFlite Timber, Maule or Z-Cub are our choices.
+A decent size, good quality, full function EPO foam model with AS3X stabilisation (or similar) is a great option for those starting out.

-There are a plethora of low cost "foamie toys" out there but if you are serious the EFlite & Premier Aircraft products are excellent and we recommend them.
+There are a plethora of lower cost options available but if you are serious and have the budget we recommend EFlite.

 We encourage all pilots to get a good Sim like RealFlight .
 Best money you will spend!